JLCraw77/Kickstart-Analysis---Challenge-1/README.md

 ### https://github.com/JLCraw77/Kickstart-Analysis---Challenge-1/blob/main/Theater_Outcomes_vs_Launch.png
 ---
 ## Outcomes Based on Goals
-### Analyzed Sucessful, Failed and canceled outcomes based on Goal amount
+### Analyzed Successful, Failed and canceled outcomes based on Goal amount
 - Successful Goals and filed goals trended the exact opposite of each other for each of the data ranges provided
 ### Challenges and Difficulties
 - The challenge to only looking at the outcomes based on the goals is the wide variation of goals set for a specific parent or sub Category.
 There may be more success for certain parent groups based on the nature of the donations and persons interest.